davervw/ts-emu-c64/README.md

 ### Known Issues ###

->Because Ctrl+W closes the web browser with Firefox, Alt is implemented as the Commodore Key.
+>Because Ctrl+W closes the web browser with Firefox/Chrome, Alt is implemented as the Commodore Key.
 Known bug (feature?) with Firefox.

 >Keyboard emulation isn't great with Google Chrome/Chromium currently.
 The web client acts blocked while a key is down and doesn't paint on screen until you let go.